NWA 70th Anniversary Show

 The NWA 70th Anniversary Show was a professional wrestling supercard that took place on October 21, 2018 at the Tennessee State Fairgrounds Arena in Nashville, Tennessee.
 It was the first event produced under the NWA banner since William Patrick Corgan became the new owner of the organization.
-The event was co-produced with Global Force Entertainment (GFW) and was streamed live on FITE TV.
+The event was co-produced with Global Force Entertainment and was streamed live on FITE TV.

 In the main event, Nick Aldis defeated Cody in a two-out-of-three falls match to regain the NWA Worlds Heavyweight Championship.
 On the undercard, Willie Mack defeated Sam Shaw in the finals of a tournament for the vacant NWA National Heavyweight Championship.
 Also on the show, NWA World Women's Champion Jazz successfully defended her championship against Penelope Ford.
 The show featured a total of nine matches, with one match taking place before the show was broadcast live.

 Production

 Background

 The National Wrestling Alliance (NWA) was founded in 1948 by several regional professional wrestling promoters to produce an overall governing body for various professional wrestling promotions across the United States.
 In May 2017, William Patrick Corgan, lead singer of the Smashing Pumpkins, purchased the NWA via his company Lightning One, Inc., including NWA's name, rights, trademarks, and championship belts.
 The ownership took full effect on October 1, 2017.
 In its first year under Corgan's ownership, the NWA partnered up with various independent promotions to hold matches promote events.
 In the summer of 2018, NWA announced that they would hold their first Pay Per View (PPV) event to commemorate the 70th anniversary of the NWA.
 The event would be produced by Jeff Jarrett's Global Force Entertainment production company.
 It was available live and on-demand replay on FITE TV.